- Meetings are so easy, so useful, so tempting…

-Meetings are not a time for a presentation.
+It’s important to remember that meetings are not a time for presentations.

-Presenting an idea on a meeting hardly ever makes sense.
-It’s better to add this idea to the agenda and write it up and let everyone read it before the meeting.
+Presenting an idea in a meeting hardly ever makes sense.
+It’s better to add this idea to the agenda, write it up and let everyone read it before the meeting.

-This way during the actual meeting we don’t waste time discussing the entire topic, as everyone has read it beforehand, but we only focus on the points of tension, the nuances, the missing parts.
+This way, during the actual meeting, we don’t waste time learning and discussing the entire topic, as everyone has read it beforehand; instead, we only focus on the points of tension, the nuances and the missing parts.

 But for this to work…

 Everyone has to do their homework.
-Everyone assisting the meeting has to read and digest the documentation prepared before the meeting.
+Everyone participating in the meeting has to read and digest the documentation prepared before the meeting.

-Famously Jeff Bezos before each meeting is doing something similar.2 Before they start talking, everyone reads the documentation in complete silence and only once everyone has read it, they start to discuss topics.
+Famously, Jeff Bezos does something similar before each meeting.2 Before they start talking, everyone reads the documentation in complete silence, and only once everyone has read it do they start to discuss topics.

 It’s a good first step, but we take it to a whole new level.
 I personally need more time to form an opinion, so I prefer to read the documentation a few hours before the meeting to really think things through.

 As discussed in Chapter 5 about writing stuff down, we use a collaborative documentation app so we can comment on each and every paragraph of a written text.
-This way very often there’s a “meeting before the meeting” where we exchange comments about certain parts of the documentation hours before the meeting.
+This very often results in a sort of “meeting before the meeting” where we exchange comments about certain parts of the documentation before the meeting.
 This makes our real-time meeting so much more efficient.
-We’ve already argued the main points in the comments by then, so once the meeting starts we focus on the last bits now that we’re all live in the same virtual room.
+We’ve already argued the main points in the comments by then, so once the meeting starts, we focus on the last bits now that we’re all live and in the same virtual room.

-Of course for that to happen, the documentation has to be prepared in advance.
-Our rule of thumb is that the topics must be written up until the evening the day before the meeting.
+Of course, for that to happen, the documentation has to be prepared in advance.
+Our rule of thumb is that the topics must be written up by the evening the day before the meeting, at the latest.

 What about “Brainstorming sessions”?